US Politics

 Together, these moves have instilled a Chilling Effect: a level of fear across the country, creating a climate where people feel compelled to fall in line with the President or face retaliation.
 All the while, Congress and the courts (for the most part) are silent.

 Executive power and big government actions have grown to be a part of our everyday lives.
-And this is not solely a partisan issue; both conservative and democratic administrations have played their part in pursuing a strong federal government.
+And this is not solely a partisan issue.
+Both Republican and Democratic administrations have expanded presidential authority, inching the U.S. toward a more centralized system.
 But these inches toward a more authoritarian governance approach are putting our democracy on life support.
+We need to act now and work with policymakers at the state and federal levels to create a more cognizant system and reinstate the checks and balances our country was founded on.

 Sources